0831joon/ros2_optitrack_bridge/README.md

 <br/></br>
 ## 📑 List of ROS2 Executables

+- **final**

+  Subscribe OptiTrack pose data, converts it into `px4_msgs/VehicleOdometry` messages in NED frame, and publishes on `/fmu/in/vehicle_visual_odometry` topic.
+This allows using OptiTrack data instead of GPS in PX4.
+For more details, please refer to [this site](https://docs.px4.io/main/en/computer_vision/visual_inertial_odometry.html).
+Additionally, this node adds custom pose variance settings compared to the below px4 node. **(Recommended)**

 - **pose**

   Publishes `geometry_msgs/PoseStamped` type ROS2 topic for each tracked body.
 This contains **timestamp**, **position**, **orientation**(quaternion).